Singular Ricci flows I: Finiteness of points with bad worldlines

 In this section we study bad worldlines; recall from Definition \ref{def_worldline} that a worldline $\ga:I\ra\M$ in a singular Ricci flow $\M$ is bad if $\inf I>0$.
 In Theorem \ref{finitenessthm} we prove that only finitely many bad worldlines intersect a given connected component in a given time slice.
 We then give some applications.

 The main result of this section is the following theorem.

 \begin{theorem} Let $\M$ be a singular Ricci flow.
 For $T<\infty$, every connected component $C_T$ of $\M_T$ intersects at most $N$ bad worldlines, where $N=N(T,\vol(\M_0))$.
-In particular, the set of bad worldlines in $\M$ is at most countable. \end{theorem}
+In particular, the set of bad worldlines in $\M$ is at most countable.
+Moreover if $\ga:I\ra\M$ is a bad worldline, then for $t\in I$ sufficiently close to $\inf I$, $\ga(t)$ lies in a cap region of $\M_t$. \end{theorem}

 We begin with a lemma.

 \begin{lemma} For all $D<\infty$ there exist $\hat \eps=\hat\eps(\kappa,D)>0$ and $A=A(\kappa,D)<\infty$ such that if $m\in \M_t$ and $(\M,m)$ is $\hat\eps$-modelled (see Appendix \ref{appcloseness}) on a $\kappa$-solution of diameter $\leq D$, then: \begin{enumerate} \item The connected component $N_t$ of $\M_t$ containing $m$ is compact and has $\Rm>0$. \item Let $g'(\cdot)$ be the Ricci flow on the (smooth manifold underlying) $N_t$ defined on the time interval $[t,T')$, with initial condition at time $t$ given by $g'(t)=g\restr_{N_t}$, and blow-up time $T'$.
 Let $\n$ be the corresponding Ricci flow spacetime.
 Then $\n_{\leq t'}$ is compact for all $t'<T'$, and if $\tilde\M$ is the connected component of $\M_{\geq t}$ containing $N_t$, then $\tilde\M$ is isomorphic to $\n$. \item $R\geq AR(m)$ on $\tilde\M$. \end{enumerate} \end{lemma} \begin{proof} (1).
 Let $\kapsold$ be the collection of pointed $\kappa$-solutions $(\M',(x,0))$ such that $R(x,0)=1$, and $\diam(\M'_0)\leq D$.
 Then every $(\M',(x,0))\in \kapsold$ has $\Rm>0$, and since $\kapsold$ is compact, there is a $\la>0$ such that $\Rm\geq \la$ in $\M'_0$ for all $(\M',(x,0))\in \kapsold$.
 Part (1) now follows.